Senior Living History: 1950 – 1959

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-Now that the government was so involved in the provision of nursing home care, it was determined that a national survey of the facilities was needed to identify how many there were and other basic characteristics of the facilities.
-The names given to these surveys varied, but most of the early ones were called “Master Facility Inventory Surveys“.
-One of the problems designers of the surveys had was in defining what constituted a “nursing home”.
+Now that the government was so involved in the provision of nursing home care, a national survey of the facilities was needed to identify how many there were and other basic characteristics of the facilities.
+The names given to these surveys varied, but most of the early ones were called “Master Facility Inventory Surveys.”
+One of the problems the designers of the surveys had was in defining what constitutes a “nursing home”.
 They settled on four classifications: nursing care homes, personal care with nursing homes, personal care homes, and domiciliary homes, and decided to count all facilities with 3 or more beds.

-The “personal care home” classification more nearly resembles what we today call “assisted living” and the “domiciliary care home” is more of a board and care home, neither of which are included in modern statistics about nursing homes.
-To make things even more confusing, in later reports, the term “nursing home” sometimes refers to the first two categories combined, and in other reports only homes in the first category are counted as “nursing homes” and all three of the lower categories are grouped together as “personal care and other homes”.
+The personal care home classification more closely resembles what we today call assisted living, and the domiciliary care home is more of a board and care home.
+Neither are included in modern statistics about nursing homes.
+To make things even more confusing, the term nursing home sometimes refers to the first two categories combined in later reports.
+In other reports, only homes in the first category are counted as nursing homes, while all three of the lower categories are grouped together as “personal care and other homes.”

-Another problem in early surveys was making sure that all facilities had been identified and counted.
+Another problem in early surveys was ensuring all facilities had been identified and counted.
 The federal government provided no certification or oversight to the industry, so there was no “master list” to refer to.
-The surveyors relied partly on information provided by the state licensing bureaus, but the states all had different standards for licensing homes, and some of them had little or no information in their own files.
+The surveyors relied partly on information provided by the state licensing bureaus.
+However, the states had different standards for licensing homes, and some had little or no information in their own files.
 For several years after the surveys were initiated, reports analyzing the data emphasized that there was no way to be sure whether facilities that appeared for the first time on a new survey were actually new nursing homes, or whether they had just been omitted from earlier reports.

-The first ever national inventory of nursing homes was done in 1954.
-When the first survey was tabulated, it was estimated that there were about 270,000 people living in 9,000 homes classified as “nursing care home” or “personal care home with nursing”.
-Virtually all the homes were for-profit facilities — 86% of all nursing homes were proprietary, 10% were voluntary, and only 4% were public.
+The first-ever national inventory of nursing homes was done in 1954.
+When the first survey was tabulated, it was estimated that about 270,000 people were living in 9,000 homes classified as “nursing care home” or “personal care home with nursing.”
+Virtually all the homes were for-profit facilities — 86 percent of all nursing homes were proprietary, 10 percent were voluntary, and only 4 percent were public.

 Government-Owned Nursing Homes Evolve

-The traditional role of the county poor farm had become increasingly irrelevant since the inception of Social Security and Old Age Assistance in 1935, although a certain number of poor elderly still remained as the responsibility of the counties.
+The traditional role of the county poor farm had become increasingly irrelevant since the inception of Social Security and Old Age Assistance in 1935.
+However, a certain number of poor elderly remained the responsibility of the counties.
 Many of the poorhouses closed or were sold, but a few continued to operate as homes for the indigent elderly.
-The 1935 law created financial problems for the counties running nursing homes, because the residents couldn’t qualify for Social Security Old Age Assistance.
-In some cases, the 1950 Amendments created a new source of financing for both the operations and the cost of constructing or renovating buildings to meet new licensing standards, and the county poor farm became a nursing home.
-In other places, the tougher licensing standards were the last straw, and the county poor houses were shut down.
+The 1935 law created financial problems for the counties running nursing homes because the residents couldn’t qualify for Social Security Old Age Assistance.
+In some cases, the 1950 Amendments created a new source of financing for the operations and the cost of constructing or renovating buildings to meet new licensing standards, and the county poor farm became a nursing home.
+In other places, the tougher licensing standards were the last straw, and the county poor houses closed.

-At the same time, by the middle of the 1950s new drugs to treat tuberculosis had been discovered, and they were far more effective than bed rest at curing the disease.
-OAA payments to patients in tuberculosis sanitariums were still prohibited in the new rules which allowed payments to patients in public institutions, and state and county tuberculosis sanitariums began to close or be converted to other uses.
-Some became hospitals and other became nursing homes in the early 1950’s.
+By the middle of the 1950s new drugs to treat tuberculosis had been discovered, and they were far more effective than bed rest at curing the disease.
+OAA payments to patients in tuberculosis sanitariums were still prohibited in the new rules.
+These rules allowed payments to patients in public institutions, and state and county tuberculosis sanitariums began to close or be repurposed.
+Some became hospitals and others became nursing homes in the early 1950’s.

-A consensus was building that facilities for the aged should focus on providing medical care, as well as residential care, and legislators decided to actively promote the development of skilled nursing homes.
-In 1954 the Hill-Burton Act was amended to provide funds to nonprofit organizations for the construction of skilled nursing facilities that met certain hospital-like building standards, if built “in conjunction with a hospital”.
+A consensus was building that facilities for the aged should focus on providing medical and residential care.
+Legislators decided to promote the development of skilled nursing homes.
+In 1954 the Hill-Burton Act was amended to provide funds to nonprofit organizations to construct skilled nursing facilities that met certain hospital-like building standards, if built “in conjunction with a hospital”.

-The Hill-Burton amendments created a number of precedents.
-The changes represented the first time that legislation specifically included nursing homes as part of the health care system rather than the welfare system, and created an expectation that the physical design of nursing homes would be based on hospital design.
-The Hill-Burton regulations placed nursing homes under the jurisdiction of the National Health Service, ensuring that future regulatory oversight would be medical in nature, and they represented the first time that federal funding for nursing homes was tied to standards for construction and design, staffing patterns, and other medically-oriented concepts.
+The Hill-Burton amendments created several precedents.
+The changes represented the first time that legislation specifically included nursing homes as part of the health care system rather than the welfare system.
+They created an expectation that the physical design of nursing homes would be based on hospital design.
+The Hill-Burton regulations placed nursing homes under the jurisdiction of the National Health Service.
+This ensured that future regulatory oversight would be medical, and it marked the first time that federal funding for nursing homes was tied to standards for construction and design, staffing patterns, and other medically-oriented concepts.

 If all nursing homes had been built under these standards after 1954, some of the quality problems that later emerged might not have occurred.
-But Hill-Burton financing was limited to a small group of non-profits affiliated with hospitals, so these standards had little impact on the vast majority of new nursing home construction.
-Ironically, restricting the funds to hospital-affiliated non-profits was intended to increase the quality of nursing homes, but it had the opposite effect.
+But Hill-Burton financing was limited to a small group of nonprofits affiliated with hospitals, so these standards had little impact on the vast majority of new nursing home construction.
+Ironically, restricting the funds to hospital-affiliated nonprofits was intended to increase the quality of nursing homes, but it had the opposite effect.
 Developers who couldn’t qualify for Hill-Burton funds continued to build thousands of new facilities with no reference to Hill-Burton standards.
-When regulators later decided that all nursing homes should meet the higher qualifications, it was too late.
+It was too late when regulators later decided that all nursing homes should meet the higher qualifications.
 Trying to make the nursing homes fit the standards many years after they were built was nearly impossible.

 Government Becomes Primary Payor for Nursing Home Care

-The government was totally enmeshed in the business of providing nursing home care by the end of the decade.
-Various studies in the 1950’s found that about half of the residents in private nursing homes were public assistance recipients and that the federal, state, and local governments were paying about half the total cost of all nursing home care in the country.
+The government was enmeshed in the business of providing nursing home care by the end of the decade.
+Various studies in the 1950s found that about half of the residents in private nursing homes were public assistance recipients.
+They also discovered that the federal, state, and local governments were paying about half the total cost of all nursing home care in the country.
 Federal and state reimbursement for the cost of nursing home care continued to increase throughout the decade.

 “A 1953-54 survey of nursing homes found that 90 percent of the patients in proprietary nursing homes were aged 65 or over.
 Two-thirds of the aged patients were women.
 Only one-half could walk alone and one-fifth were completely bedfast.
 Public assistance financed, in whole or in part, the cost of care of one-half of all patients in proprietary nursing homes.
 Stated another way: The proprietary nursing homes of the United States are almost exclusively geared to caring for old people and to a great extent to old people on public-assistance.”
 Charles M Schottland, Medical Care through Social Security: What Lies Ahead?, Journal of the American Public Welfare Association, Volume 18, Number 3, 1960.

-In 1956, amendments to the Social Security Act created a new, and separate, matching program for medical services like nursing home services, a program which would prove to be far more expensive than first anticipated.
+In 1956, amendments to the Social Security Act created a new, and separate, matching program for medical services like nursing home services.
+The program was far more expensive than first anticipated.
 In 1958, Federal grants to the states for public assistance were further liberalized.
 Up to that time, all grants were split 50/50 with the state paying half and the federal government paying half.
-In 1958, the amount the government provided was based on the per capita income in the state, so that the federal government paid more than half of the cost of OAA in the poor states, and continued to pay half of the cost in richer states.
+In 1958, the amount the government provided was based on the per capita income in the state, so the federal government paid more than half of the cost of OAA in the poor states, and continued to pay half of the cost in richer states.

 Boom in For-Profit Nursing Home Construction